tweag/nickel/notes/lossless-ast-parsing.md

 not well suited for a formatter (or other programming tools).
 This is a general problem with parsers that attempt to construct a typed syntax tree directly (there is no place for comments in a typed tree.
-There are ways around this, that fall broadly into two categories:
+There are ways around this, that fall broadly into three categories:
 1. Don't have a typed syntax tree.
 For these solutions, an untyped syntax tree is used instead, that is optionally converted to a typed tree when needed.
 2. Lose some information by "intelligently" assigning every comment to a node in the typed tree.
 The loss in information here means, for instance, that we have to assign a comment surrounded by empty lines to a expression somewhere near it.
+3. Lex the whitespace and comments, but don't pass this information to the lalrpop parser.
+From here, have lalrpop create either an untyped tree, or a stream of event representing an untyped ast.
+From there, the comments and whitespace can be reinjected into the tree or stream.

 # Options
 ## Custom